IF YOU NEED Assistance or Emergency Help

 The above phone numbers are also used to report illegal activities including:

-- Dogs on beach when prohibited
+- Animals on the beach when prohibited

 - Illegal fires